Azure/azure-powershell/src/Accounts/Accounts/help/Connect-AzAccount.md

 ### Example 5: Connect using a Managed Service Identity

-This example connects using the Managed Service Identity (MSI) of the host environment.
+This example connects using a system-assigned Managed Service Identity (MSI) of the host environment.
 For example, you sign into Azure from a virtual machine that has an assigned MSI.

 ```powershell
 Connect-AzAccount -Identity